sburrel/AIDL2019_PROJECT_SBD/Readme.md

 Data augmentation increases accuracy around 1% when the input features of the decision network are extracted from the convolutional layers of the VGG16 and the Cross Entropy Loss is used.
 Data augmentation increases accuracy around 2% when the features are extracted from the convolutional layers of the VGG16 and the Cosine Embedding Loss is used, without freezing any layers.

-We try to fine tune only half of the layers of the VGG16 instead of training the whole network for Architecture 2 and the validation accuracy drops around 9% , see table bellow.
+We try to fine tune only half of the layers of the VGG16 instead of training the whole network for Architecture 2 and the validation accuracy drops around 9% .
+See table bellow.

 | Experiment ID | Architecture | Loss | Features from | Learning Rate | Epochs | Freeze | Pretrained |Data Augmentation | Validation Accuracy | Best Epoch |
 |:--------:| :--------:| :--------:| :--------:| :--------:| :--------:|:--------:|:--------:|:--------:|:--------:|:--------:|
 | 33 | 2 | CosineEmbeddingLoss | VGG16's Convolutionals | 1e-4 | 14 | 50% bottom layers | Yes | Yes | 0.746 | 13

 We try different Convolutional Networks[^2][^3][^4] to extract the features for Architecture 2.
 See results bellow.

 | Experiment ID | Architecture | Loss | Features from | Learning Rate | Epochs | Freeze | Pretrained |Data Augmentation | Validation Accuracy |Best Epoch |
 |:--------:| :--------:| :--------:| :--------:| :--------:| :--------:|:--------:|:--------:|:--------:|:--------:|:--------:|
 | 23 | 2 | CosineEmbeddingLoss | [VGG16_bn](https://pytorch.org/docs/stable/_modules/torchvision/models/vgg.html#vgg16_bn) | 1e-4 | 14 | Not | Yes | Yes | 0.821 | 12
 | 43 | 2 | CosineEmbeddingLoss | [ResNet50](https://pytorch.org/docs/stable/_modules/torchvision/models/resnet.html#resnet50)| 1e-4 | 14 | Not | Yes | Yes | 0.822 | 7
 | 53 | 2 | CosineEmbeddingLoss | [ResNet101](https://pytorch.org/docs/stable/_modules/torchvision/models/resnet.html#resnet101) | 1e-4 | 14 | Not | Yes | Yes | 0.823 | 14
 | 63 | 2 | CosineEmbeddingLoss | [ResNext50](https://pytorch.org/docs/stable/_modules/torchvision/models/resnet.html#resnext50_32x4d)| 1e-4 | 14 | Not | Yes | Yes | **0.826** | 12

 The best results are obtained with ResNext50, although  it is the network with the least number of parameters.
 ResNext is an architecture inspired in ResNet and Inception.
 It has a similar architecture to Inception, but adding the Residuals.

 [^2]:Karen Simonyan and Andrew Zisserman. ["Very Deep Convolutional Networks for large scale Image Recognition"](https://arxiv.org/pdf/1409.1556.pdf).
 ICLR, 2015.
 [^3]:He, Kaiming, Xiangyu Zhang, Shaoqing Ren, and Jian Sun. ["Deep residual learning for image recognition."](https://arxiv.org/pdf/1512.03385.pdf).
 CVPR, 2016.
 [^4]:Xie, Saining, Ross Girshick, Piotr Dollár, Zhuowen Tu, and Kaiming He.  ["Aggregated residual transformations for deep neural networks."](https://arxiv.org/pdf/1611.05431.pdf) .
 CVPR, 2017.